 1 year, full-time

 On this one year course students will study a range of units to develop their fisheries and aquatic knowledge.

 The following are examples of some of the topics students can expect to study within the course:

 - Work experience

-• Environmental and land-based business
+- Environmental and land-based business

 - Fish health

 - Fish biology

 - Aquatic ecology

-• Fishery management
+- Fishery management

-• Functional skills/GCSE - English and maths
+- Functional skills/GCSE - English and maths

 You will need a minimum of four GCSEs C-D / 4-3 Grade or equivalent (Level 1 Diploma), which must include GCSE in English OR maths A-D / 9-3 Grade or equivalent.

 SPECIALIST EQUIPMENT NEEDED

 Steal toe capped boots, waders, wellington boots, appropriate outdoor all weather clothing, fishing tackle and an Environment Agency rod licence.

 Assessment is through a range of styles including practical assessments, photographic and video evidence logs, workbooks and written assignments.

 I have always been a practical person.
 I like going fishing and have worked outside doing practical jobs on my Dad’s farm.
 After finishing my GCSEs at Hugh Christie Technology College (which included a work placement where I saw the practical side of fisheries management) I enrolled at Hadlow because I thought it’d help me combine my hobby with an outdoor job.
 The lectures here are really fun and totally different to school.
 We do a number of practical lessons at Grove Farm fishery, as well as other facilities around the county and these have given me a broad knowledge of fisheries and the environment.
 It’s nice to be able to leave the classroom occasionally and learn outside.
 The work experience element of the qualification is also really important and I am glad I made the choice I did.